Jill Biden lauds Romanian efforts to help Ukrainian refugees

 Biden asked specifically about the provision of mental health services and whether summer school was available to help refugee students catch up on their education.

 The first lady was briefed as she opened the second day of a four-day trip to Romania and Slovakia that was designed to showcase U.S. support for Ukrainian refugees.
 Slovakia also shares a border with Ukraine.
-Biden was scheduled to spend Sunday there meeting with refugees.
+Biden was scheduled to spend Sunday, Mother's Day, there meeting with refugees and visiting a border village.

 After the briefing, Biden met with Romanian first lady Carmen Iohannis over lunch at her private residence.
 Iohannis kept her job as an English teacher just like Biden kept hers.